Subject: How about doing frozen french fries on a grille??

 > or spray generously with cooking spray first.

+IF you're gonna grill them, yeah, use a baking sheet or foil grill sheet.
 But why bother with frozen fries?
 Stick 'em in the oven.
-Leave room on the
+Leave room on the grill for more meat :)

-From: BOB <abc[at]def.com>
+From: BOB (abc at def.com)

 Date: Mon, 21 Mar 2005 18:24:47 -0800